sarbjeetkumar/project-template/README.md

 # Irish Constituencies Neo4j Database
-###### Student Sarab , G00
+###### Sarabjeet Kumar , G00305450

 ## Introduction
 <br>
 	<img height = 500 src ="https://github.com/sarbjeetkumar/project-template/blob/master/neo4j.JPG"/>
 <br>
-This project is about all consituencies and their members in the database .
+This project is about all consituencies of IRELAND and their members in the database .
+How they are stored and retrived from database .

 ## Database
 Explain how you created your database, and how information is represented in it.

 ## Queries
 Summarise your three queries here.